mavlink/mavlink-devguide/en/protocol/camera.md

 ### Camera Capture Status

-In addition to querying about storage status, the GCS will also request the current Camera Capture Status to determine its current state and provide the user proper UI indicators.
+In addition to querying about storage status, the GCS will also request the current Camera Capture Status to determine its current state and provide the user with proper UI indicators.
 The GCS will send a [REQUEST\_CAMERA\_CAPTURE\_STATUS](http://mavlink.org/messages/common#MAV_CMD_REQUEST_CAMERA_CAPTURE_STATUS) command and it expects a [CAMERA\_CAPTURE\_STATUS](http://mavlink.org/messages/common#CAPTURE_STATUS) response.

 #### MAV_CMD_REQUEST_CAMERA_CAPTURE_STATUS